jlangch/venice/doc/readme/ipc.md

 The data is AES-256-GCM encrypted using a secret that is created and exchanged using the Diffie-Hellman key exchange algorithm.

+> [!NOTE]
+> If multiple clients are involved in message passing turn on
+> encryption on all clients!

 ```clojure
 (do